vinckr/site/content/about.md

 title: about
 ---

-Hi, I'm Vincent.
+Hello there!
+My name is Vincent.
-I'm working as **Developer Advocate at Ory**.
+I am in charge of **Developer Relations** at **Ory**.
 In my work I focus on educating and growing the Ory developer community.

 ![rainbow bar](/img/colorbar.gif)